Back to blog

 The digital signature is mathematically unique to each invoice and impossible to forge.

-Each invoice must include a QR code.
-When scanned, it links to FTA records and allows verification of:
+Each invoice must include an FTA QR code (part of the Peppol PINT AE technical specification).
+When scanned, it allows verification of:

 • The invoice's authenticity